nikhilkotwani/Test/README.md

 This repository holds the code and instructions to deploy the TechTestApp using AWS cloudformation.

-The overall deployment steps are:
-1. Ensure the application is built well on local machine using the dev team instructions.
-2. Ensure the built package uploaded to an S3 bucket.
-3. Ensure that the Auto scaling group that will spin up  new instances should have a role (with the appropriate S3  bucket policy) to pickup the package from S3 and deploy the same.

 Contents of the repository:
 1. AWS_CF.yaml --> Cloudformation
 2. images/AWS_Architecture.png --> Architecture of the AWS infrastructure.
 3. images/AWS_CF_architecture.png --> Architecture as built in AWS Cloudformation.
 4. TechTestApp.tar --> The complete source code with compiled package.
-4. Readme.md --> Information about the solution.
+5. Readme.md --> Information about the solution.

 There are two stages involved in setting up TechTestApp on AWS :
 1. Building the application locally using go (instructions for the same are located here : https://github.com/servian/TechTestApp/blob/master/doc/readme.md)